-Comparison: Potato Farm Jaga Pokkuru vs Calbee Jagabee
+Comparison: Potato Farm Jaga Pokkuru vs. Calbee Jagabee

-Calbee Jagariko Fried Potato Sticks Salad Flavor
+Calbee Jagariko Salad Flavor

-Potato Farm Jaga Pokkuru vs Calbee Jagabee Potato Fries
+Potato Farm Jaga Pokkuru vs. Calbee Jagabee

-In terms of costs, the suggested retail price of Potato Farm Jaga Pokkuru (180 g) is 885 yen (about 8.1 USD), while that of Calbee Jagabee (80 g) is 227 yen.
+Regarding costs, the suggested retail price of Jaga Pokkuru (180 g) is 885 yen, while Calbee Jagabee (80 g) is 227 yen.

-In price per 1 gram, the former (4.92 yen) is higher than the latter (2.84 yen).
+Even per gram, the former (4.92 yen) is higher than the latter (2.84 yen).

 Where to Buy

-Although Potato Farm Jaga Pokkuru is pricey compared to Calbee Jagabee, they are very similar in taste and texture.
+Even though Potato Farm Jaga Pokkuru is pricey compared to Calbee Jagabee, they are similar in taste and texture.

 But if I had to choose, my recommendation would be Jaga Pokkuru.